mathematicalmaker/Xbox-DVD-Tray-Signal-Analyzer/README.md

 ### Bad Schematic

 As mentioned previously, this all started when I received a module I purchased as part of a DVD elimination kit.
 I plugged it into my DVD cable but it didn't work -- both XBMC4Gamers and UnleashX reported the DVD drive as open, regardless of which "No DVD" mode I used for Cerbios, legacy or modern.
 I reverse engineered the module to see it there was a bad connection and found it matched a schematic I found online.
-The problem is the schematic is wrong.
+The problem is that schematic is wrong.

 No disrespect to WireOpposite, but this is the source of the incorrect schematic.
 Details are in the issue I logged [here](https://github.com/wiredopposite/XND/issues/1).
 Interestingly, the module I received had the exact same issue and the exact same fix -- to solder the connector from the opposite side of the board to effectively swap pin 1 (+12V) and 2 (+5V) and swap pins 7 (TrayState2) and 8 (DVD_Active).
 Flipping the connector actually swaps all of the even and odd pins but since 5 and 6 are both grounded it doesn't change anything.
 Here is the schematic:
 <img src="./images/Bad DEM Schematic.jpg" width="640" />